 Why would I want to stay there?

-Jungle Retreat provides a haven, tucked away from the busy streets of Ubud.
-It’s part of the gorgeous Kupu Kupu Barong, so when you arrive, you’re greeted with a friendly welcome then whisked away on a buggy, through the jungle, to the retreat.
+Jungle Retreat by Kupu Kupu Barong provides a haven, tucked away from the busy streets of Ubud.
+It’s part of the gorgeous Kupu Kupu Barong, so when you arrive, you’re greeted with a friendly welcome and then whisked away on a buggy, through the jungle, to the retreat.
 I love the little journey each time, it kind of transports you to another world and makes you feel like you’re away from it all and, really, that’s what Jungle Retreat really provides.

 It’s a great escape for anyone looking to experience Ubud but still feel as though they’re ‘away from it all.’
 We loved the restaurants and things to do within scooter or transport distance and the Retreat served as a great base for all our adventures and activities.
 Most importantly, the rooms are very comfortable and the service is fantastic – I cannot rave about the staff enough, they were fantastic.